zShanCS/car-search/README.md

 4. Load More: The application includes a "Load More" functionality that allows users to fetch additional cars as they scroll through the search results.
 This feature enhances usability and provides a seamless browsing experience.

 5. Scalability: The application is designed to be scalable to handle a large number of concurrent users without compromising performance.
-Techniques such as asynchronous request handling and efficient database queries have been implemented to support scalability.
+Techniques such as caching of requests using reddis (an in memory caching mechanism), asynchronous request handling and efficient database queries have been implemented to support scalability.

 ## Scalability Implementation